bbawj/note-vault/Notes/Memory Organisation.md

 	![](https://i.imgur.com/48kWnKH.png)
 3. Execution time: binding is delayed until run time and the process can be moved during its execution from one memory segment to another.
 Uses a logical address that is relative to a starting 0 point.
 ![](https://i.imgur.com/RAMNzgU.png)
+## Fragmentation
+>[! ]
+>Internal Fragmentation: allocated memory may be larger than requested memory, this results in unusable memory within the partition
+>
+>External Fragmentation : unusable memory between partitions
 # Memory Allocation
 How to assign memory to different processes?
 ## Contiguous allocation